valory-xyz/open-autonomy/docs/guides/set_up.md

     ```bash
     autonomy init --remote --ipfs
     ```

+    If you had previously initialized the framework, you need to use the flag `--reset` to change the configuration.

     !!! info
         The InterPlanetary File System ([IPFS](https://ipfs.io)) is a protocol, hypermedia and file sharing peer-to-peer network for storing and sharing data in a global, distributed file system. {{open_autonomy}} can use components stored in the [IPFS](https://ipfs.io), or stored locally.